-The only new building proposed as part of the development is a small prefabricated cabin, approximately 3.0 m in height.
+The only new building proposed as part of the development is a small prefabricated cabin, approximately 2.5 m in height.

-Externally, the proposed waste storage bunkers will be 2.5m in height.
+Externally, the proposed waste storage bunkers will be 3.0m in height, with an additional 1.0m of netting above to prevent overspilling.
 The height of these has been determined by waste capacity requirements and the need to provide fire separation between storage areas.
 The new gantry floor level will sit 1.5 m above the external ground level, and is enclosed with 1.1 m high balustrades.
 A small shelter, c.3.0 m in height will be provided to the south end of the gantry for carrying out spot checks on black sack waste.